 The Mexico, 1531 fragrance weaves Damask rose with the cool, mineral scent of soil.
 It is a fresh blend with incredible depth that is neither masculine nor feminine.
 Stores that burn the Mexico, 1531 candle report that it has literally drawn people in off the street, and many loyal customers claim it is their go-to candle when they want to feel grounded and calm.
 The slogan “love the air you breathe” was penned on Instagram by a store owner who fell in love with the fragrance.

-Encased in a high-quality glass vessel, this 8 oz. candle will provide approximately 60 hours of burn time.
-The candle includes a removable dust cover designed to keep the wax clean when the candle is not in use.
+Encased in a high-quality glass vessel, this 7 oz. candle includes a removable dust cover designed to keep the wax clean when the candle is not in use.